Ty961216/databuff/docs/业界对比/vs-skywalking_en.md

 | 19.
 Profiling (Tracing / AsyncProfiler / eBPF) | ✅ All three | ❌ Not yet |
 | 20.
 Custom dashboards | ✅ Built-in; service + middleware boards | ❌ Not yet |

 Basics (incl.
-Span↔logs) exist on both sides; DataBuff leads on call analysis, instance/endpoint topology, service flow, dedicated pages and error depth, and Log→Trace down to Span.
-Profiling and custom dashboards are SkyWalking strengths DataBuff does not cover yet.
+Span↔logs) exist on both sides; SW also has middleware Dashboard boards (rows 11 / 20).
+DataBuff leads on call analysis, instance/endpoint topology, service flow, **APM pages linked to call analysis / Trace**, error depth, and Log→Trace down to Span.
+Profiling and **dashboard customization depth** are SkyWalking strengths DataBuff does not cover yet.

 **Alerting**